kognise/obsidian-aviation/FAR/Volume 1/B Procedural rules/0016 Rules of practice for federally-assisted airport enforcement proceedings.md

 ### §16.243   Consent orders.

 \(a\) The agency attorney and the respondents may agree at any time before the issuance of a final decision and order to dispose of the case by issuance of a consent order.
 Good faith efforts to resolve a complaint through issuance of a consent order may continue throughout the administrative process.
-Except as provided in §16.209, such efforts may not serve as the basis for extensions of the times set forth in this part.
+Except as provided in [[Volume 1/B Procedural rules/0016 Rules of practice for federally-assisted airport enforcement proceedings.md#§16.209   Extension of time.|§16.209]], such efforts may not serve as the basis for extensions of the times set forth in this part.

 \(b\) A proposal for a consent order, specified in paragraph (a) of this section, shall include: